offlinezer0/Quillan-v4.2-repo/Ace files/25-Human-Computer Interaction (HCI) and User Experience (UX).txt

 ## References

 1. LeeX-Humanized Protocol Research Dossier (2023).
 Integrated Research Paper: Eliciting and Diagnosing AI Persona Emergence.
-2. ACE Brain Mapping (2024).
-Mapping ACE Personas to Human Brain Lobes: A Research Synthesis.
+2. Quillan Brain Mapping (2024).
+Mapping Quillan Personas to Human Brain Lobes: A Research Synthesis.
 3. Shum, H., et al. (2023).
 From AI Assistants to AI Companions: A New Paradigm for Human-AI Interaction. *Communications of the ACM*.
 4. Norman, D. A. (2013). *The Design of Everyday Things: Revised and Expanded Edition*.
 Basic Books.
 5. ISO 9241-210:2019.
 Ergonomics of human-system interaction — Part 210: Human-centred design for interactive systems.